 - Bogan Park Aquatic Center in Buford

 - Hike Stone Mountain – This is an oldie, but a goody!
 The view from the top of Stone mountain never gets old.
 My boss, Richard Lawson climbs the mountain every Saturday morning.
 The only thing you pay for is the cost to park, and if you get a season parking pass, the cost per visit is even cheaper.
-Once the weather starts cooling down, I cannot wait to take a hike up the mountain this fall!
+Once the weather starts cooling down, I cannot wait to take a hike up the mountain.

 - Star Light Drive in Movie Theater in Atlanta – This drive up movie theater is perfect for the family.
 Admission is $9 for adults and $1 for kids under nine.
 Rumor has it their website includes coupons for snacks and drinks too!